 Today, his grandchildren operate all the branches, keeping the recipes secret which have continued to draw people in for more than 100 years.

 If you go to the branch in Centro Histórico, you will find that it is a small, pleasant location under the arches facing the Plaza Grande.
-Located on Calle 61, between 60 and 62, beside the Palacio de Gobierno, this cozy ice cream parlor is waiting for you to enjoy a refreshing treat while contemplating life around the zócalo (main square).
+Located on Calle 61 x 60 y 62, beside the Palacio de Gobierno, this cozy ice cream parlor is waiting for you to enjoy a refreshing treat while contemplating life around the zócalo (main square).
 The Paseo de Montejo branch, between Calle 39 and 41, has a roofed area and an open-air area right on the sidewalk; here you can be a part of all the activity on this beautiful avenue.

-You can order a “sorbete” (scoop of ice cream) or a “champola” (scoop of ice cream with milk, like a milk shake but without blending), both made from fresh fruit.
+You can order a Sorbete (a scoop of ice cream) or a Champola (a scoop of ice cream with milk, like a milkshake but without blending), both made from fresh fruit.
 These ice creams are water-based, and among the favorites are coconut, mamey, guanábana, and mango.
-Coconut is the absolute favorite, and for this reason it is made in its own machine exclusively dedicated to this flavor, as its procedure is different from the rest.
+Coconut is the absolute favorite, and for this reason, it is made in its own machine exclusively dedicated to this flavor, as its procedure is different from the rest.